Battelle/movfuscator/README.md

 	the x86 floating point registers with a mov instruction.
 To get rid of the fstp instruction, recompile your libraries to use the M/o/Vfuscator's floating point emulator, instead of the x86 FPU.

+## Post-processing

+The M/o/Vfuscator post-processors take assembly from the M/o/Vfuscator and translate it for additional obfuscation, new instructions, or optimization.
+At some point they may be integrated into the actual compiler; for now they are separate scripts.

+Current post-processing scripts include:

+  * Instruction shuffling and register renaming, to prevent simple decompilation through pattern matching.

+  * Assembly translation into only: XOR, SUB, ADD, XADD, ADC, SBB, AND/OR, PUSH/POP, 1-bit shifts, or CMPXCHG/XCHG instructions.

+  * Translation into only 32 bit register-to-memory and memory-to-register transfers.
+This may assist in translating M/o/Vfuscated code to other instructions or architectures.

+  * Randomization of the above translations.

 ## Notes